 Our archival records of Edward Backwell have the reference code EB.
-The first three and the ninth customer ledgers (I-J, L, M and T) have been digitised and can be accessed online.
+The first five and the ninth customer ledgers (I-J, L, M, O, P and T) have been digitised and can be accessed online.

 - customer account ledgers 1663-72, including accounts relating to his own business ventures: source overview (PDF 3.7MB)